Flax seed nutrition information asks if you've considered omega 3 before Ritalin in the treatment of behavioral problems in your children.

-We'll ignore the fairly complex organic chemistry at flax seed nutrition information but, in short, omega-3 oils are essential fatty acids, meaning we have to consume them, we are unable to synthesize them in the body.
-However, there is a limited ability to convert one omega 3 fatty acid to the others.
+We'll ignore the fairly complex organic chemistry at flax seed nutrition information but, in short, omega 3 oils are essential fatty acids, meaning we have to consume them; we are unable to synthesize them in the body.
+However, there is a limited ability to convert ALA to the others.

-There are three, and all three are PUFAs.
-PolyUnsaturated Fatty Acids.
-Polys are considered heat labile, but it's interesting that research shows that cooking flaxseed in bread, say, does not diminish the omega-3 content.
-Add several tablespoons of ground flax seed to your bread recipe is okay for the omega-3 content.
+There are three, and all three are PUFAs; polyunsaturated fatty acids.
+They are considered heat labile, but it's interesting that research shows that cooking flaxseed in bread, say, does not diminish the omega 3 content.

-But... research on the lignins suggests they may be heat labile.
-Cooked ground flaxseed (as in bread) doesn't seem to lower cholesterol like the raw, freshyly-ground flaxseed.
+But research on the lignins suggests they may be heat labile.
+Cooked ground flaxseed, as in bread, doesn't seem to lower cholesterol like the raw, freshly ground flaxseed.